 - Those parallel to the welding direction will be of a higher tensile nature in the metal that has the higher level of expansion, while it will be compressive within the metal that has a lower level.
 There will be a discontinuity in the stress levels at the joining

 - There will be stress in joining dissimilar metals, particularly at the intersection with the surface, which could contribute to cracking

 - There may be some localised transverse residual stress located at the surface near the interface

 As previously stated, residual stress can be both a positive or a negative factor; sufficient preparation and investigation should leave you prepared for these eventualities.
 It is worth noting that residual stress levels will be relieved when the weld is heated up, such as during post-weld heat treatment, but just bear in mind that residual stress levels could occur after this; be sure to factor this into any predictions and simulations.

 Other solutions, such as shot peening, attempt to manage residual stress levels by bombarding the metal with streams of metal shots.
 The aim of a process like this is to cause beneficial residual stress levels to increase its fatigue life.

 As even the smallest change in residual stress levels can have a huge, and potentially damaging, effect on your components, it is vitally important to know the residual stress state at all times.

-Welding dissimilar metals with dissimilar strength levels
+How can joining dissimilar metals with dissimilar strength levels be welded?

 Above we looked at how to weld dissimilar metals together, particularly if they have differing levels of thermal expansion which could cause internal residual stress.
 However, it is possible that residual stress could also be caused by dissimilar strength levels, and so below we look at how you can successfully weld metals with dissimilar strength levels.